kfischer-okarin/digital-garden/notes/now.md

 - Shenzhen IO

 ## Currently listening to
-- The Well of Ascension (Brian Sanderson)
+- The Alloy of Power (Brandon Sanderson)